 Once you are logged in to the Southwest airlines store, you simply need to search for your desired retailer to see the number of bonus points they’re offering for your purchases!

 Let’s say you are interested in reward shopping at Gap.com.
 At the time of writing, we searched for Gap and found an offer of 3 extra Rapid Rewards points per dollar spent on Gap.com purchases.

 To earn the bonus, just click “Shop Now” to be redirected to the retailer website to complete your transaction.
 Then complete your purchase from the window that opens.
 Beyond that, there’s nothing more you need to do in order to earn the bonus!

 Southwest offers bonus points for spending different amounts of money through their store at various times throughout the year.

 You should definitely keep an eye out for Southwest’s special shopping bonuses.
-Here are a few examples of past offers that might come up again throughout the year:
+Here is an example of a past offer that might come up again:

 The holiday shopping season is a great time to earn lots of rewards for purchases you would be making already!

 If you want to keep track of bonuses being offered by other shopping portals (including the Rapid Rewards portal), use CashBack Monitor to easily keep track of 45 different portals in one spot.

 The number of points earned for shopping at various retailers changes regularly.
 At the time of writing, here are some of the better deals offered through the Southwest Airlines store.

 Southwest’s Rapid Rewards Shopping Button